 50-60′ h x 40’w.
 Full sun.
 Gymnocladus dioicus

-Pink Spires Crabapple:
+Pink Spires Crabapple: SOLD OUT!!!!

 Looking for instant shade?
 Look no further!
 This fast growing shade tree is easy to grow and will mature to the majestic shade tree elms are known for.
 Feel good about improving water quality and reduce your cooling costs by planting on the west or east side of your home.
 The Triumph elm is Dutch elm disease resistant.
 Requires pruning when young.

 50-60′ h x 40’w.
 Full sun to part shade.
 Ulmus ‘Morton Glossy’